Photomyne Review (2026) — Is It Still Worth the Price?

 Should You Use Photomyne in 2026?

 If your main goal is batch digitising in good condition, Photomyne is still one of the fastest options.
-If your photos are damaged, faded, or need restoration, you're better served by a dedicated restoration tool.
+If your photos are damaged, faded, or need restoration, scan first and use a dedicated restoration workflow for the images you want to keep, share, print, or preserve.

 Photomyne Alternatives to Consider